User Login

 This study examined data from 126 Saskatchewan-based clients enrolled in the PSP Wellbeing Course with PSPNET between December 5th, 2019, and March 15th, 2021.
 Data included information PSP shared with their therapist before, during, and after ICBT.
 Researchers striped all data of personal information, and PSP provided consent for their data to be used as part of this research.

-• Clients noted that skills from the course helped them manage stress related to:
+5. Clients noted that skills from the course helped them manage stress related to:

-• Being exposed to psychologically traumatic events
+• Being exposed to psychologically traumatic events;

-• Dealing with demanding or combative clients/patients
+• Dealing with demanding or combative clients/patients;

-• Attending trial
+• Attending trial;

-• Flashbacks or symptoms related to previous calls
+• Flashbacks or symptoms related to previous calls;

-• Feelings of inadequacy related to their job
+• Feelings of inadequacy related to their job;

-• Becoming more social at work
+• Becoming more social at work; and,

-• Being more assertive when criticized by the public
+• Being more assertive when criticized by the public.

-• Many clients found the PSP-specific case stories helpful.
+8. Many clients found the PSP-specific case stories helpful.

 This study shows that PSP seek and use ICBT to manage diverse occupational stressors, including both operational and organizational stressors.
 Overall, thought challenging was the skill most frequently reported as helpful by PSP.
 PSPNET is using the result from this study to continue to adapt and improve the PSP Wellbeing Course.
 For instance, the results have been used to make changes to PSP-specific case stories and to guide the development of new additional resources.